Skip to content

 Challenge

-Plant operators must reduce gas turbine power loss in high temperatures, but LTSA restrictions and filter house design limits prevent modifications to the intake duct.
+Plant operators need to reduce gas turbine power loss in high temperatures, but filter house design limits prevent modifications to the intake duct.

 Solution